What Is the Medical Information Bureau (MIB)?

 You can request a free copy of your MIB report once per year.
 You can access your report online or over the phone.

-This report will include the same information that an insurer will see when assessing a policy application.
-Information in the report includes:
+This report will include the same information that an insurer will see when assessing a policy application, which are the following:

-It’s a good idea to review your MIB report to make sure that it’s accurate and error-free.
-This helps to ensure that your application is fairly assessed.
+Review your MIB report to check if it's accurate and error-free.
+This will help ensure that your application is fairly assessed.

 laptop icon